Deploying large apps

 You configure Cloud Foundry Command Line Interface (cf CLI) staging, startup, and timeout settings to override settings in the manifest, as necessary:

 CF_STAGING_TIMEOUT: Controls the maximum time that the cf CLI waits for an app to stage after Cloud Foundry successfully uploads and packages the app.
 Value set in minutes.

 CF_STARTUP_TIMEOUT: Controls the maximum time that the cf CLI waits for an app to start.
 Value set in minutes.

 cf push -t TIMEOUT: Controls the maximum time that Cloud Foundry allows to elapse between starting an app and the first healthy response from the app.
 When you use this flag, the cf CLI ignores any app start timeout value set in the manifest.
 Value set in seconds.

-For more information about using the cf CLI to deploy apps, refer to the Push section of the Getting Started with the cf CLI topic.
+For more information about using the cf CLI to deploy apps, see the Push section of the Getting Started with the cf CLI topic.

 cf apps APP_NAMEto review the actual status of your app.

-This table provides summary information of constraints and default settings to consider when you deploy a large app to App Cloud.
+This table provides summary information of constraints and default settings to consider when you deploy a large app to CF.

 |App package size||Maximum: Set in the